Drakunovu/csrpc/README.md

 * Multilingual support

-* More variables to show (for example, PUGs Servers can show "T: 1 | CT: 5" in the details section)
+* More variables to show (for example, PUGs Servers could show "T: 1 | CT: 5" in the details section)

 * Possible better formatting code and optimizations